 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits to allow for changes in your dose and to check for any unwanted effects.
-Blood tests may be needed to check for any unwanted effects .
+It is very important that your doctor check your or your child's progress at regular visits to allow for changes in your dose and to make sure this medicine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-Do not take clomipramine if you have taken a monoamine oxidase (MAO) inhibitor (isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], or tranylcypromine [Parnate®]) in the past 2 weeks.
-Do not start taking a MAO inhibitor within 2 weeks of stopping clomipramine.
-If you do, you may develop confusion, agitation, restlessness, stomach or intestinal symptoms, sudden high body temperature, extremely high blood pressure, or severe convulsions .
+Do not use clomipramine with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], linezolid (Zyvox®), phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]).
+Do not start using clomipramine during the 2 weeks after you stop an MAO inhibitor.
+Wait for 2 weeks after stopping clomipramine before you start using an MAO inhibitor.
+If you take them together or do not wait 2 weeks, you may develop confusion, agitation, restlessness, stomach or bowel symptoms, a sudden high body temperature, an extremely high blood pressure, or severe convulsions (seizures).

-Do not stop taking this medicine without first checking with your doctor.
-Your doctor may want you to gradually reduce the amount you are using before stopping completely.
-This may help prevent a possible worsening of your condition and reduce the possibility of withdrawal symptoms such as dizziness, headache, nausea, vomiting, trouble sleeping, irritability, high fever, or a general feeling of discomfort or illness .
+Do not stop using this medicine without checking first with your doctor.
+Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
+This may help prevent possible worsening of your condition and reduce the possibility of withdrawal symptoms such as dizziness, headache, nausea, vomiting, trouble sleeping, irritability, high fever, or a general feeling of discomfort or illness.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur: